Aadithya-V/Basic-Chatbot/README.md

 # Basic-Chatbot

- This is a primite chatbot coded using python.
+This is a primitive chatbot coded using python.